 If music is what you are after then head on down to historic Lawrence Park in downtown Morgan City, La.
 This festival is known for the diverse music which may be heard in this 4 day event.
 Local, state, and regional entertainment bring forth sounds of Zydeco, Cajun, Country, and popular music to its sound stage.
 You may hear all of the music under the oaks in Historic Lawrence Park with no admission fee.

 If you are looking for something to do every Labor Day weekend, you need to consider the Louisiana Shrimp and Petroleum Festival.
 The oldest state chartered festival is packed with things to do from a 5K fun run/walk to a golf tournament.
 All events are family oriented and most of the events are free.
+Download the complete 2014 festival schedule of events below.

 The festival features one of the largest craft shows in the south.
 Over 100 craftsmen from all over the south meet with local artists to share ideas, showcase their unique works and sell their art.
 You'll find great things like handmade cypress furniture, "Mississippi Mud Paintings," wood carvings, plants, candles, and even garfish jewelry (Cajuns don't like to waste anything!).